checksum's little brother!

 Yet, fully featured..

-simple checksum supports both MD5 and SHA1 hashing algorithms and is completely FREE (it comes with checksum).
-So feel free to throw a shortcut somewhere handy (maybe in your SendTo menu), always ready for instant hashes and file comparison jobs.
+simple checksum supports MD5, SHA1 and BLAKE2 hashing algorithms and is completely FREE (it comes with checksum).
+So feel free to throw a shortcut somewhere handy (maybe in your SendTo menu), always ready for instant hashes and file/folder comparison jobs.

 simple checksum is designed to sit out-of-the-way somewhere, and supports transparency and "always on top" bit-setting for extended desktop usage, enabling you to do visual comparisons of online checksums, even with your web browser open full screen.